PADI Diver Propulsion Vehicle

 - Potential problems and ways to deal with them.

-The 3 scooter dives are spread out in 2 days.
+The 2 scooter training dives are spread out in 2 days due to logistics.

 What gears you will need?